312th Airlift Squadron: Return to the reserves

-Resumed its reserve operations as a fighter-bomber squadron from 1952–1957.
+Resumed its reserve operations as a fighter-bomber squadron from 1952 to 1957.
 Redesignated as 312 Troop Carrier Squadron, Medium on 1 September 1957, with C-119 transport aircraft.

-The 312th was called to active duty during the Cuban Missile Crisis in 1962 and from 1968–1969, with C-124.
+The 312th was called to active duty during the Cuban Missile Crisis in 1962 and from 1968 to 1969, with C-124.
 Moved to Travis AFB, CA, 25 July 1969 and redesignated as: 312 Military Airlift Squadron (Associate) on 25 July 1969.

-Flying C-141 Starlifters between 1969-1973 & C-5 Galaxys from 1973.
+Flying C-141 Starlifters between 1969 and 1973 & C-5 Galaxys from 1973.
 Redesignated 312 Airlift Squadron (Associate) on 1 February 1992.

 The squadron airlifted United States troops between the continental United States and Southeast Asia and flew other strategic airlift missions as needed across the Pacific Ocean, including channel flights, contingency and humanitarian relief operations, and joint training exercises.
 Flew missions in support of anti-terrorism operations after 11 September 2001 terrorist attack on the U. S.

-On September 15, 2014 the wing was presented with the 2013 Outstanding Reserve Aircrew Award, the President's Award for displayed outstanding ability and professionalism by overcoming multiple system emergencies while flying Air Mobility Command missions between Rota Spain and Kandahar Air Base, Afghanistan.
+On September 15, 2014, the wing was presented with the 2013 Outstanding Reserve Aircrew Award, the President's Award for displayed outstanding ability and professionalism by overcoming multiple system emergencies while flying Air Mobility Command missions between Rota Spain and Kandahar Air Base, Afghanistan.
 The 312th has provided airlift support for Operation Enduring Freedom, the U.S. government for the Global War on Terrorism.